wroberts4/3dwinds/docs/_build/html/_sources/examples.rst.txt

 .. note::

-    For **------pixel-size** to have positional arguments after it, it must be specified using two numbers or with units.
-This is because **------pixel-size** would interpret the second number as input since **------pixel-size** can take one or two numbers as arguments).
+    It is safest to not have positional arguments after **------pixel-size**, **------projection-ellipsoid**, and **------earth-ellipsoid**.
+This is because they may interpret positional arguments as input since they can take a variable set of inputs.

 **------displacement-data** can also be a list ([j_displacement,i_displacement] in row-major format)::